a5hlynx/PoC/vmrs/README.md

 # Description

 Converts memorydumps in the format of VMRS to raw memorydumps.
+It requires vmsavedstatedumpprovider.dll matching the architecture of the environment where it runs should be placed in the same folder or one of the folders defined by $env:PATH. vmsavedstatedumpprovider.dll is included in Windows SDK.

 # Usage